in-toto/witness/docs/tutorials/getting-started.md

 witness run --step build -o test-att.json -a slsa -- go build -o=testapp .
 ```

 ><span class="tip-text">💡 Tip: The `-a slsa` option allows to generate the [SLSA Provenace](https://slsa.dev/spec/v1.0/provenance) predicate in the attestation.
-This is a mandatory requirement for SLSA 1</span>
+This is a mandatory requirement for SLSA Level 1</span>

 ### 4. View the attestation data in the signed DSSE Envelope